 Alexia Ramirez is a second year from Mahwah, NJ and plans on concentrating in Political Theory and History.
 She is interested in the evolution of government, particularly the role of the legal system, in defining and protecting the civil rights and the liberties of individuals.
 Alexia is very excited to be working on the archive at the Sarah Doyle Women’s Center as well as photographing the Center’s various events throughout the semester.

 Devon Reynolds is a senior concentrating in Africana Studies and Portuguese and Brazilian Studies.
 She is coordinator of the Coalition Against Relationship Abuse and the Sexual Assault Task Force.
 She enjoys talking, hiking, and Annie Dillard.

 Irene Rojas-Carroll '15 hopes to bring her perspectives as co-Head Chair of Brown's Queer Alliance and a Minority Peer Counselor Friend into her work at Sarah Doyle.
 Irene is from the San Francisco Bay Area and is concentrating in "something about inequality."

 Bio Coming Soon!

-Mia Stange is a junior concentrating in Community Health.
+Mia Stange is a senior concentrating in Community Health.
 At the Sarah Doyle Center, she is the co-coordinator of CARA (Coalition Against Relationship Abuse), which serves as a resource to educate and empower students about relationship abuse.
 Mia’s interests include sexual and reproductive health advocacy, creative writing, and issues surrounding military and veteran health.

-A third year from southern California, Yen loves volunteering and interacting with people.
+A fourth year from southern California, Yen loves volunteering and interacting with people.
 He has worked as a college mentor, field organizer, and event coordinator amongst others.
 His interests include food, languages, popular culture and community and self-empowerment.